PovertyAction/return-to-fieldwork-dashboard/README.md

 #### web app

-To deploying web app in production: https://medium.com/faun/deploy-flask-app-with-nginx-using-gunicorn-7fda4f50066a
+To deploying web app in production, follow step by step of this tutorial: https://medium.com/faun/deploy-flask-app-with-nginx-using-gunicorn-7fda4f50066a (There might be some little things missing, check questions in tutorial) [Only once]

+To restart web server every time we've made updates:

+`sudo systemctl restart nginx`

 Enable HTTP calls in aws security group associated to this instance.